DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 NOTE 1.
 DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

-Sports Entertainment Acquisition Corp. (the “Company”) was incorporated in Delaware on July 30, 2020.
+Sports Entertainment Acquisition Corp. (the “Company”) is a blank check company incorporated in Delaware on July 30, 2020.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the “Business Combination”).
 The Company is not limited to a particular industry or sector for purposes of consummating a Business Combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from July 30, 2020 (inception) through December 31, 2020 related to the Company’s formation and the initial public offering (“Initial Public Offering”), which is described below.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity for the period from July 30, 2020 (inception) through June 30, 2021 related to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, identifying a target company for a Business Combination and activities pursuant to the proposed Business Combination Agreement (as defined in Note 9) (see Note 9).
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 On October 15, 2020, the Company issued an additional 5,000,000 Units issued for total gross proceeds of $50,000,000, in connection with the underwriters’ partial exercise of their over-allotment option.
 Simultaneously with the partial closing of their over-allotment option, the Company also consummated the sale of an additional 1,000,000 Private Placement Warrants at $1.00 per Private Placement Warrant, generating total proceeds of $1,000,000.